Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.25 degrees Kelvin in August 2025, compared to -0.32 in July 2025.
+In land locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.25 degrees Kelvin in August 2025, versus -0.32 in July.

 History.
-Take a look at some descriptive statistics we computed on the entire sample: the anomaly had a mean of -0.26 degrees Kelvin; it peaked at 1.87 in August 1996; it reached its lowest level of -1.99 in August 1932.
+Here are some statistics we computed on the full sample: the anomaly reached a minimum of -1.99 degrees Kelvin in August 1932; it reached its highest level of 1.87 in August 1996; it had an average value of -0.26.

 Latest values